Yoast/wordpress-seo/readme.txt

 * Adds `Term hierarchy` as a taxonomy snippet variable.
 * Uses the Gravatar image as a fallback for author archive's `og:image` and `twitter:image`.
 * Improves the way gallery images are retrieved .
 Props to [stodorovic](https://github.com/stodorovic).
+* Bing has added support for the same opt-in `meta robots` values as Google has, see their [announcement post](https://blogs.bing.com/webmaster/april-2020/Announcing-new-options-for-webmasters-to-control-their-snippets-at-Bing).
+We have decided to opt-in users of Yoast SEO by default to Bingbot crawling.

 Other: